 - do you expect there to be more than a couple hundred documents in the library?
 If so, use metadata to help filter/group/sort them

 - do you expect there to be thousands of documents in the library?
 Watch the listview threshold issue and the metadata column types you’re wanting to group/sort/filter by.
 Refer to my blog post for more details: List View Threshold Error… watch your column types!

 Are these recommendations true in all cases I come across?
-No, however they’re true for the majority of cases and a good place to start.
+No. This is where experience can help, however they’re true for the majority of cases and a good place to start.